csabby101/Stock-Simulator/README.md

 * Once you’ve confirmed your account via a confirmation email, visit https://iexcloud.io/console/tokens.
 * Copy the key that appears under the Token column (it should begin with pk_).
 * In the terminal (for windows) execute: `set API_KEY=value` where value is the key/API Token.

-## Tech and files :
-This project was created using the python framework Flask.
-The HTML template files were implemented using Jinja.
-The real time stock price data was fetched from [IEX CLoud](https://iexcloud.io/) as it lets you download stock quotes via their API.

 ## Resources :
 This project is inspired by a problem set which I encountered during the course [CS50x 2021](https://cs50.harvard.edu/x/2021/).